mizchi/packelyze/transformer/README.md

 ## TODO for 0.1.0 (publish)

 - [ ] Mangle skip with `@internal` leading comments
-- [ ] Linter or Checker for mangle
 - [ ] Self hosting
 - [ ] Transform kind whitelist
 - [ ] Safe symbol builder by SyntaxKind